littleweaver/wagtail-react-deck/README.md

 ## Presentation

-Currently, use the left and right arrow keys to change your slides.
+Use the left and right arrow keys to change your slides.
 Use the `o` key to open a deck with speaker notes in a new tab.
 Slide transitions will sync between the presentation and speaker copy (i.e., hitting the left arrow in the speaker deck with do the same in the presentation deck).